 - A lighter dessert.

-This old fashioned apple cake is light and tender, and just like our German apple cake, it goes perfectly with a hot cup of coffee or tea! - It’s a perfect way to use up your sourdough discard!
+This old fashioned apple cake is light and tender, it goes perfectly with a hot cup of coffee or tea! - It’s a perfect way to use up your sourdough discard!

 It can be challenging to find creative ways to bake with your discard.
 What better way than to make a tasty sourdough dessert? - Easy to make!